 Training and intelligence

-All three breeds of Schnauzer are considered very intelligent, with the Miniature ranking the highest out of the three at 12 out of 138.
-Their ability to learn quickly makes the miniature one of the most popular breeds available.
+All three Schnauzers are intelligent, with the Miniature ranking the highest at 12 out of 138.
+Their quick learning ability makes the miniature one of the most popular breeds.

-Once trained, even the vocal Miniature becomes a calm and friendly family dog.
-They quickly pick up on tricks and discover behaviors their owner expects from them.
+Once trained, even the vocal mini becomes a calm and friendly family dog.

 Depending on your preference, they can be kept as family pets or remain in their role as guard dogs.